tbulligan/RepData_PeerAssessment2/StormData.md

 1. Across the United States, which types of events (as indicated in the EVTYPE variable) are most harmful with respect to personal health?
 2. Across the United States, which types of events have the greatest economic consequences?

-According to this analysis, the most dangeros events to people are tornadoes, while floods have the highest economic impact.
+According to this analysis, the most dangerous events to people are tornadoes, while floods have the highest economic impact.

 # Data Processing